alphagov/notifications-local/README.md

 ## Running/accessing services

+### Profiles

+#### Default profile

+Run `make up` to start Notify in the default profile.

+This will not run the celery-beat worker for the main notify API, or the antivirus app.

+We don't enable celery beat by default because it can generate a lot of log messages/spam to the service output, frustrating the developer experience.

+We don't enable antivirus by default because it takes a long time to start up.

+#### Enabling antivirus

+Run `make antivirus up`.

+This will make sure the antivirus-api and antivirus-celery tasks run, and set ANTIVIRUS_ENABLED on the appropriate apps.

+#### Enabling celery-beat

+Run `make beat up`

+This will enable the notify-api-celery-beat worker.

+#### Enabling both

+These can be combined with `make beat antivirus up`

+### Accessing your local Notify services

 The services should all be accessed at `<service>.localhost:<port>` rather than just using `localhost:<port>`.
 In chromium-based browsers `.localhost` should automatically resolve to  the loopback address, but if it doesn't you will need to manually edit `/etc/hosts` to include each service address explicitly against `127.0.0.1`.

 Example: